LucidIndian/tictactoe/README.md

 How to Use the Project:

+- Run code in IRB
-- Run code in IRB, run file from the command line, or with Replit.
+- Run from the command line:  $ ruby tictactoe.rb
+- Paste code with Replit

-By Tygh Walters (@TyghWalters) July 2022
+By Tygh Walters (@TyghWalters) July-Aug 2022